-“There’s something for everyone” is a phrase used with abandon.
+‘There’s something for everyone’ is a phrase used with abandon.
 But when it comes to Tokyo, it couldn’t be more apt.
-Whether you’re into sumo wrestling, samurai performances or slicing fish, there really is an experience for everyone – here are 12 of the quirkiest.
+Whether you’re into sumo wrestling, samurai performances or slicing fish, there really is an experience you’ll enjoy.
+Here are some of the more offbeat ones.